hpc2n/selecting-modules/docs/programs.md

 !!! note

-    - **HPC2N:** Little is installed with the Python module, but instead most of the common Python packages are available as extra modules (SciPy-bundle, Jupyter, mpi4py, matplotlib, tensorflow, PyTorch, Python-bundle-PyPi, ...)
+    - **HPC2N:** Little is installed with the Python module, but most of the common Python packages are available as extra modules (SciPy-bundle, Jupyter, mpi4py, matplotlib, tensorflow, PyTorch, Python-bundle-PyPi, ...)
     - **LUNARC:** Little is installed with the Python module, but instead most of the common Python packages are available as extra modules (SciPy-bundle, Jupyter, mpi4py, matplotlib, tensorflow, PyTorch, Python-bundle-PyPi, ...).
 Anaconda3 bundles more into one module (SciPy, Pandas, Matplotlib, etc), but does not incorporate other modules as well unless they are installed in a custom environment.
-    - **C3SE:** Little is installed with the Python module, but instead most of the common Python packages are available as extra modules (SciPy-bundle, matplotlib, mpi4py, PyTorch, Python-bundle-PyPi, Jupyter, Horovod)
+    - **C3SE:** Little is installed with the Python module, but most of the common Python packages are available as extra modules (SciPy-bundle, matplotlib, mpi4py, PyTorch, Python-bundle-PyPi, Jupyter, Horovod)
-    - **NSC:** Little is installed with the Python module, but instead most of the common Python packages are available as extra modules (SciPy-bundle, matplotlib, mpi4py, PyTorch, Python-bundle-PyPi, Jupyter, ...).
+    - **NSC:** Little is installed with the Python module, but most of the common Python packages are available as extra modules (SciPy-bundle, matplotlib, mpi4py, PyTorch, Python-bundle-PyPi, Jupyter, ...).
 Most programs on Tetralith also have an extra prerequisite, `buildtool-easybuild/4.8.0-hpc<version>` that must be loaded before anything else.
     - **PDC:** most modules included in SciPy-bundle (NumPy, SciPy, Pandas, etc.) are in `cray-python` modules, and these are compatible with a couple of the installed versions of matplotlib.
 Python modules that do not include the `cray-` prefix have very little installed in them and are not compatible with most other Python-adjacent modules; these are typically intended as bases for users to build their own environments.
 Most programs on Dardel also have an extra prerequisite, `PDC/XX.XX` or `PDCOLD/XX.XX` that must be loaded before anything else.

 ### Example 1: Matplotlib